 Even if you feel you know the area well, nothing beats having someone whose job it is to know the ins and outs of an area’s real estate market help you with buying a second home.

 A real estate agent’s job is to thoroughly understand the area where they work, so your real estate agent can help you determine a reasonable budget, select a neighborhood, find available properties, and more.
-You also can get some key insight into what it’s really like to live in Nashville, making it easier to find grocery stores, movie theaters, and more.
+You also can get some key insight into what it’s really like to live in Franklin, Nashville, or Brentwood, making it easier to find grocery stores, movie theaters, and more.

 Having a letter in hand that says how much money you’re approved to borrow can make buying a second home much easier.